 What’s Happening with the Lists

 In the past we always kept things separate.
 One list for bars, one list for restaurants and one list for casual restaurants.
 This year, we’re bringing everything together into a Top 100.
 We’ll still have categories, but a bar might land in the top 10 as readily as a fine diner.
 At the end of it, we’ll still have 25 bars, 25 casual and 50 restaurants, but they’ll all be combined in our Top 100, with the highest-scoring venues coming at the top of the list, no matter the category.
 We hope that this will reward what the venue brings to the state as a whole more than how fancy it is.
 We’re not saying we don’t reward the kind of excellence you see at fine diners, we’re just saying that being at the top end doesn’t guarantee a place at the top of the list.

 How We Score

-Venues that make the guide score a minimum of three stars and a maximum of five.
-They’re linked to a rigorous scoring system that takes into account food, drinks, service and atmosphere, plus anything else that makes a venue stand out – it might be a kitchen garden, the connection to a community or, of course, an incredible view.
+We run a rigorous scoring system that takes into account food, drinks, service and atmosphere, plus anything else that makes a venue stand out – it might be a kitchen garden, the connection to a community or, of course, an incredible view.
 We’re also looking for venues that bring something to the WA scene, this might be celebrating the state through their produce or menu, but it might also be because they’re the only place in the west offering a particular style of cuisine, or the best version of it.
 If it makes WA a better place to eat and drink, then it’ll score well.